Ghosts Next Door

 "Okay," I replied and hung up.

 Gwen called back, screaming epithets at me over the phone, just like in the old days.
-Little did she know that I had already pulled up into the roundabout driveway in front of her office.
+Little did she know that I had already pulled into the roundabout driveway in front of her office.
 She sat on the broad wooden bench holding her phone to her beet-red face, with her teeth bare and her eyes opened wide.
-When she finally saw me, she nearly threw her phone through my passenger's side window.
+She nearly threw her phone through my passenger's side window when she finally saw me.
 Instead, she restrained herself and told me to get fucked and then flipped me the bird.
 "So, you don't need a ride, then?"

 "Fuckin' asshole," she grunted as she got in the car.
 "And why is this car so fuckin' low to the ground?
 You couldn't have bought anything more practical?"

-"Complain to the dealership, that's how they make 'um," I shrugged my shoulders.
+"Complain to the dealership; that's how they make 'um," I shrugged.
 Pulling out of the driveway and onto south king street, I adjusted myself in my chair.
 "So, Gwen?
-How ya' been?"
+How ya been?"

 "Russ," Gwen began slowly.
-"You know good and damned well that you and I cannot be in the same space together long enough before you and I start gettin' on each other's nerves.
+"You know good and damned well that you and I cannot be in the same space together long enough before you, and I start gettin' on each other's nerves.
 Now, it's already bad that you and I are cramped up together in this mother fucking German sports car because that means that you and I have to breathe the same mother fuckin' air.
-The best thing Russ; for you and I is to remain quiet and not talk to one another.
-I'm gonna mind my own business and flip through my phone, and you drive as quickly as possible to Haleiwa.
-The sooner we are out of each other's hair, the better."
+The best thing, Russ; for you and I is to remain quiet and not talk to one another.
+I will mind my business and flip through my phone, and you drive as quickly as possible to Haleiwa.
+The sooner we are out of each other's hair, the better,"

-I was on the right turn driving up Punchbowl and heading to the freeway by the time Gwen ended her speech, or warning, or disclaimer, or whatever you wanna call it.
+I was on the right turn, driving up Punchbowl and heading to the freeway by the time Gwen ended her speech, warning, disclaimer, or whatever you wanna call it.
 "Fair enough."

-"I'm also gonna show you respect in your own car by not messaging my boyfriend, see?"
+"I'm also gonna show you respect in your car by not messaging my boyfriend, see?"
 She said while holding up her phone.
 All I could manage was a laugh, and then I shook my head.
-Gwen always did that; she still had to show me something good that she was doing while completely forgetting the shitty thing she did a minute previously.
+Gwen always did that; she still had to show me something good she was doing while completely forgetting the shitty thing she had done a minute previously.

 "I don't give a shit about that," I said.
 "Besides, why am I so lucky?
 How come Frank's not giving you the ride?"

 I couldn't believe what I was hearing.
-"You don't want to interrupt the time Frank spends with his daughter.
-Yet, when it's my court-ordered time with my son, you're always interrupting and cutting our time short with some shitty excuse."
+"You don't want to interrupt Frank's time with his daughter.
+Yet, when it's my court-ordered time with my son, you always interrupt and cut our time short with some shitty excuse,"

 "I don't want him around your girlfriend, he doesn't know her, and neither do I," just like I said.
-Gwen always misses the obvious.
+Gwen always needs to catch up on the obvious.

-"The same way that you don't know your boyfriend's daughter, and she doesn't know you?
+"The same way you don't know your boyfriend's daughter, and she doesn't know you?
 Maybe the mother of Frank's daughter thinks the same thing?"
 I shot her a sharp glance just to get my point across, but the storm that is Gwen never surfaced.
 She just put her earbuds on and buried her face in her phone.
-I had to calm myself and slow my breathing down before I gave in to those old emotions and caused a car wreck.
-I was passing the Bishop Museum at this point, I weaved in and out of traffic.
+I had to calm myself and slow my breathing before giving in to those old emotions that caused a car wreck.
+I was passing the Bishop Museum at this point and weaved in and out of traffic.
 Getting to Haleiwa was a moral imperative at this point.
 The sooner she was out of my car, the easier my life would be.

 ...................

 We were coming out of Wahiawa, and soon we passed Kukaniloko.
-There was hardly a spec of a car on the road much less any kind of traffic coming or going.
-The sun was near setting toward Mokuleia when I passed Green World Coffee Farm and merged on to Kaukonahua road.
+There was hardly a spec of a car on the road, much less any traffic coming or going.
+The sun was near setting toward Mokuleia when I passed Green World Coffee Farm and merged onto Kaukonahua Road.
 Both sides of the stretch were lined with tall sugar cane grass.
 I glanced at Gwen just in time to see her drop her phone on her lap.
 Her eyes widened, and her mouth opened, "RUSS, WATCH OUT!"

-I saw a black blur of something before it disappeared under the front end of the car.
+I saw a black blur of something before it disappeared under the car's front end.
 Then I heard and felt the sickening dull thud and tumble under my BMW.
 I came to a skidding halt where all the smoke from my tires caught up to us.
 Gwen didn't scream.
-She got out of the car and ran back down the road to check out the scene.
+Instead, she exited the car and returned to the road to check the scene.
 Did I mention she's a nurse?

 "Shit, Russ, shit!"